snowflakedb/snowflake-cli-templates/data_project/README.md

 1. [manifest.yml][manifest] - is the file that defines:
     * what files should be included in the version creation process.
 In the `include_definitions` list you can:
-      * include a specific file by passing its relative path to the root of the project, e.g. `definitions/main.sql`
+      * include a specific file by passing its relative path to the root of the project, e.g. `definitions/account_objects.sql`
       * include all files from a specific directory, e.g. `definitions/.*`
     * values for template variables.
 Definition files (templates) are rendered as Jinja2 variables during the project execution process.
 Variable values are defined in the `template_variables` list, e.g. `example_db_name: "db1"`
 2. `definitions` - is the default directory as defined in the [manifest.yml][manifest] for all .sql files containing project entity definitions.
 You can use an arbitrarily nested directory structure.
-3. [main.sql][main.sql] - this is the file that contains some example definitions of project entities.
+3. [schema_objects.sql][schema_objects.sql] - this is the file that contains some example definitions of project entities.
 You define particular entities with a `DEFINE` keyword which behaves similar to `CREATE OR ALTER`, e.g. `DEFINE DATABASE d1 COMMENT = 'some comment'`.
 Removing a `DEFINE` statement results in the entity being dropped.
-You can also replace [main.sql][main.sql] or create more `.sql` files to organise the code better.
 4. [snowflake.yml][snowflake] - is the Snowflake CLI project definition file for the project.
 A Snowflake Data Project minimally requires the following parameters in the [snowflake.yml][snowflake] file:
     * `identifier` - name of `PROJECT` entity managed in Snowflake.
     * `stage` - name of `STAGE` entity that stores project files in Snowflake.